 Schools must have in place a plan to encourage positive behaviour and challenge bullying.
-They must have a written document (called a policy) explaining how this is being done.
+They must have a written document explaining how this is being done.

-Schools should consult with you about their anti-bullying policy and activities.
-They should make you aware of the policy and you should act and behave as the policy says.
+Woodlands School will consult with you about their anti-bullying policy and activities.
+They will make you aware of the policy and you should act and behave as the policy says.